EndPointCorp/end-point-blog/2020/11/30/automating-data-entry-with-quickbooks-desktop-sdk.html.md

 ### Conclusion

 The **Quickbooks Desktop SDK** makes it simple to move data around between your application and your company's Quickbooks installation.
 If you end up doing extensive work with the SDK, I'd recommend wrapping the `QBSessionManager` in a new class that can convert the responses into a `List<IResponse>`.
-This way, you can easily get any response you want by its type in a single line using a LINQ `Where` query.
+This way, you can easily get any response's `Detail` property by its type in a single line using a LINQ query.

 If you have any questions about the SDK, feel free to leave a comment!